cbalint13/tinnymodbus/README.md

   - Internal IC metrics like Vcc voltage and SOIC8 temperature are available
   - It is designed to cost less than 2 USD

-> Scehmatics and Printed Circuit Boards, 3D layout will be released on CircuitMaker.com, but can be checked in **docs** folder.
+Schematic, Printed Circuit Board, 3D layout will be released on CircuitMaker.com, but can be also checked in **docs** folder.